Tinker-Blocks-Project/.github/profile/README.md

 An educational tool that teaches programming concepts through physical blocks and a programmable car.
 Children arrange programming blocks (like MOV, LOOP, IF) on a grid board to control a car that can do various tasks.

+The project is based on [this](https://repository.najah.edu/items/c4a4bc66-e761-4d59-92e1-6153a912db7d) undergraduate thesis at An-Najah National University

 ## Features

 ### 1. Programming Grid